mikessh/vdjtools-doc/sphinx/usage.rst

     datasets.
 Setting the ``-Xmx`` argument to 20-60Gb of memory should be enough for most purposes, e.g. 100 samples with 500,000 clonotypes on average.

+    Another way to work this around is to down-sample datasets to ~100,000 reads each using the :ref:`downsample` routine.

 Importing clonotype tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^